dotansimha/graphql-code-generator/website/docs/custom-codegen/plugin-structure.md

 The second argument of your `plugin` method is an array of GraphQL documents.
 This array contains a list of `{ location: string, document: DocumentNode }`.

-The `location` field is the path of the file, and `DocumentNode` is an object containing all GraphQL documents that has been found in that file.
+The `location` field is the file's path, and `DocumentNode` is an object containing all GraphQL documents that have been found in that file.

-You can find the full, typed, [API of `DocumentNode` here](https://github.com/graphql/graphql-js/blob/main/src/language/ast.ts#L249-L253)
+You can find the fully-typed [API of `DocumentNode` here](https://github.com/graphql/graphql-js/blob/main/src/language/ast.ts#L249-L253)

 Let's print a list of all documents files, and the name of operations in this file: